-ACC’s website has more information about what is and is not covered and what happens if you injure yourself.
+Check ACC’s website for more information about what is and is not covered and what happens if you get injured.

-Guides to ACC are available in Cook Island Maori, Tongan, Samoan, Korean, Chinese and Hindi are also available on the website .
+Guides in Cook Island Maori, Tongan, Samoan, Korean, Chinese and Hindi are also available on the website .
 Search for your language under Resources.

 Dental care costs

 Dental care is free for eligible children up to 18 years of age.
 This free care is not available through every practice, so check with your dentist, contact Talk Teeth on 0800 825 583, or visit the website.

 Adults have to pay privately for most dental services.
 There are no fixed or recommended fees.
 The Ministry of Health recommends that you always ask about the fees for the treatment you need and be prepared to shop around.

 If you need dental treatment because of an accident or injury, New Zealand’s accident compensation scheme ACC will help with the cost.

 You can find out more about dental care costs on the Ministry of Health website.

 The cost of many medicines and medical devices is covered through the public health system.

 What is and is not covered is decided by the government’s Pharmaceutical Management Agency (PHARMAC).
 The drugs they approve are available on prescription for a NZ$5 charge, although if they are for children under 13 they are free.

 Medicines that are not fully subsidised will cost more.

 There is more information on the Ministry of Health website.

 Medical insurance costs